More Articles

 According to animal studies, when you perform a task, the brain cells fire in a certain sequence.
 If you then fall asleep, the same cells automatically fire in an identical sequence without being distracted or disrupted by incoming visual stimuli.

 There is a consistent pattern: Learn something new during the day, consolidate what you have learned during a good night's sleep, then remember or perform the task better in the morning.
-However, sleep before learning is also critical in preparing the brain for next-day memory formation21.
+However, sleep before learning is also critical in preparing the brain for next-day memory formation.

 Even a nap in the middle of the day may benefit some learning, according to a recent study5.
 Sleep appears to help "set" the declarative memories and make them easier to recall.